Erigeron Annuus is a herbaceous plant from the Asteraceae or Aster family. Stenactis annua is a synonym for Annuus.

 Suggested Annuus Erigeron Uses

-Due to the height of the flower stalks, the annual fleabane looks great behind shorter plants in a garden or flower box.
+Annual fleabane looks great behind shorter plants in a garden or flower box.
+This is due to their flower stalks’ height.